nklammer/epug-autodoc/README.md

 ### Edit the `source\conf.py` file

 See the code block at the bottom of this guide.
+One thing to note is that the os.path.abspath is read from the calling python file, meaning that the relative path has to be in relation to the conf.py file.
+This is different that passing path arguments to the command line where the relative path is in relation to the working directory.

 * `import os, sys`
 * `sys.path.insert(0, os.path.abspath('../../../src'))`